top of page

 Education:

-B.A Secondary Physical Education from Concordia University Chicago
+Bachelor of Arts in Secondary Physical Education - Concordia University Chicago

-M.A. of Coaching & Athletic Administration from Concordia University Irvine
+Master of Arts in Athletic Administration and Coaching - Concordia University Irvine

 About: